canonical/vanilla-framework/docs/en/patterns/navigation.md

 # Sidebar Navigation

 Vanilla also allows you to use a sidebar navigation, with menu items collapsing under section titles in an accordion.
-This example code will expand to fill the space available to it so it needs to be used in conjunction with the grid to set the layout correctly.
+This example code will expand to fill the space available to it so it needs to be used in conjunction with the grid to set the layout.
+This pattern includes a tagline which sits next to the logo.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/navigation/sidebar/"
     class="js-example">